takanori-azegami-jp/OSHIStamp-docs/docs/README-EN.md

 #### Safety Management Measures

-To prevent leakage and loss of information, the extension does not send information to servers for purposes other than the intended use within the extension.
+To prevent leakage and loss of information, the extension implements the following measures:

+- Information is not sent to servers for purposes other than the intended use
+- Transmitted data is stored only in the user's Google Drive account and is not accessible by third parties (including the developer)

 #### Provision of Personal Information to Third Parties